1and2papa/CTAssetsPickerController/README.md

 ### Localisation

 `CTAssetsPickerController.strings` contains strings used in the picker.
+It will be package together with the images used in the `CTAssetsPickerController.bundle`.
+If you install with [submodules](#via-git-submodules), the bundle will only be included after running the `create_bundle` script.

-It will be included if you add the picker to your project by installing via [submodules](#via-git-submodules).
-You might translate the text accordingly.
+If you uses [CocoaPods](#via-cocoapods), the bundle will be included in the pod built to the workspace.

 PR is always welcomed if you add translation of the picker.

-If you uses [CocoaPods](#via-cocoapods), please download the [string table](https://github.com/chiunam/CTAssetsPickerController/blob/master/CTAssetsPickerController/en.lproj/CTAssetsPickerController.strings) and add it to project manually.

 ## Notifications